 Apply to the SPHeRE PhD Programme

-Scholar applications are closed for 2024 academic year but will open up again in March 2025 for the 2025 academic year.
+Scholar applications are now open for the 2025 academic year.

 There are three modes of application for entry to the SPHeRE Structured PhD Programme:

-1. The first mode is for individual applicants who wish to enrol on the Programme as a HRB SPHeRE Funded Scholar (full-time) (Applications are closed for 2024)
+- The first mode is for individual applicants who wish to enrol on the Programme as a HRB SPHeRE Funded Scholar (full-time)

-2. The second mode is for individual applicants who wish to enrol on the Programme as a Self-Funded Scholar (part-time or full-time) (Applications are closed for 2024)
+- The second mode is for individual applicants who wish to enrol on the Programme as a Self-Funded Scholar (part-time or full-time)

-3. The third mode is for individual applicants who wish to enrol on the Programme as an alternatively funded Scholar (part-time or full-time) (Applications are closed for 2024)
+- The third mode is for individual applicants who wish to enrol on the Programme as an alternatively funded Scholar (part-time or full-time)

 Funding Bodies (such as charities, philanthropic organisations or employers) or PIs/Supervisors that have funding for a Scholar or a tied bursary (either externally funded or tied to their own institutions) that can fund a Scholar for 4 years can also apply for inclusion of their candidate on the Programme.